 In case you don't have all of the ingredients available to you, here are some ingredient substitutions you can make.
 I have also included substitutions if you wish to make a nut free baked oats.

-- walnuts can be swapped for any other nut, shredded coconut or left out all together
+- walnuts - swap for any other nut, shredded coconut, pumpkin seeds or left out all together

-- almond milk can be swapped for any other plant based milk (eg. soy, coconut milk, cashew etc) or dairy milk
+- almond milk - use any other plant based milk (eg. oat milk, soy, coconut milk, cashew etc) or dairy milk

 How to Serve Carrot Cake Baked Oats